Caroline E. Sapp

 Caroline comes from a long line of legal professionals, which influenced her decision to choose law as a career.
-Her great-grandfather was a White County, Tennessee Judge and White County Sheriff; her Great Uncle was a former trial attorney in the Upper Cumberland and Assistant District Attorney for the 13th Judicial District; her Grandmother was Clerk and Master in White County for over thirty years; and her Aunt is the current Clerk and Master in White County, Tennessee.
+Her great-grandfather was a White County, Tennessee Judge and White County Sheriff; her great uncle was a former trial attorney and district attorney in the Upper Cumberland; her grandmother was Clerk and Master in White County for over thirty years; and her aunt is the current Clerk and Master in White County, Tennessee.

 Caroline is active in the legal community and is committed to helping others.
 She has received several distinctions for her help with the homeless, disadvantaged, and the elderly.
-Caroline participated in Alternative Spring Break and Homeless Connect in Memphis, Tennessee, and received the Dean’s Distinguished Pro Bono Service Award for her work at the University of Memphis.
+Recently, with the Upper Cumberland Young Lawyers Association, Caroline spearheaded an event to provide backpacks, along with school supplies, for foster children in the Upper Cumberland.
+Caroline also participated in Alternative Spring Break and Homeless Connect in Memphis, Tennessee, and received the Dean’s Distinguished Pro Bono Service Award for her work at the University of Memphis.
 Her pro bono work also earned her the Tennessee Supreme Court's designation as a Law Student for Justice, for donating more than fifty hours of free legal assistance to Tennesseans.
 She was also a Student Attorney in the Elder Law Clinic where she drafted and executed legal documents for individuals who could not afford legal services.

-Caroline lives in Nashville, Tennessee, with her husband.
-When she’s not practicing law, you can find Caroline playing with her rescued Shetland Sheepdogs, running, and traveling – to date, she’s visited Morocco, Greece, Spain, Austria, Germany, Slovakia, Amsterdam, Canada, and England.
+When Caroline’s not practicing law, you can find her with her rescued Shetland Sheepdogs, running, and traveling – to date, she’s visited Morocco, Greece, Spain, Austria, Germany, Slovakia, Amsterdam, Canada, and England.

 - Tennessee Technological University, B.A., M.A.